whdinata/mestara-034cd/mentorship.md

         media_position: top
         media_width: fifty
         align: left
+        subtitle: >-
+          3 - 4 mentee in a project group to discuss and solve real business problems
       - content: >
           With limited number of mentors so far, we will select 40 mentees from different cities, universities and backgrounds.
 This way, we can make